 What is the definition of breach of contract?

-At it's core, breach of contract means to break the terms of a written or verbal agreement.
+At its core, breach of contract means breaking the terms of a written or verbal agreement.
 Breach of contract sounds pretty straightforward.
-Either you do it or you don't.
+Either you do it or you don’t.

 The most obvious type of breach of contract is a fundamental breach.
 This type of breach of contract is so egregious that the injured party can cancel the contract entirely and sue for damages.
 For example, a computer manufacturer orders chips from a supplier.
 The chips never come, the computers can’t be built and the computer manufacturer can’t fill a big order thus losing tons of money.
 The computer manufacturer can then sue the chip supplier for compensatory damages and possibly punitive damages.